RTZ229/RTZ-Projects/README.md

 # RTZ-Projects
-This is my first github repo.
+This is my first github repository.
+Author - Rahul Jangid